|

 weren't that good to begin with!" snaps Kathleen.

-love?
+Tough love?
 Perhaps.
 But it is just what they need.
-Mike cracks up first.
+Mike cracks

-Kathleen succumbs the moment she realizes Mike's tears are those
+up first.
+Kathleen succumbs the moment she realizes Mike's tears

-of laughter.
+are those of laughter.
 A flood tide of memories return.
-How many times had
+How many

-a coach in high school, or at Columbia, used a sarcastic, smart-alecky
+times had a coach in high school, or at Columbia, used a sarcastic,

-remark to defuse tension and deflate an athlete's ego.
+smart-alecky remark to defuse tension and deflate an athlete's

-is correct.
-Mike hadn't been that good in basketball at Bethpage
+Kathleen is correct.
+Mike hadn't been that good in basketball

-High on Long Island, more of a scrappy, hustling, dive-on-the-floor
+at Bethpage High on Long Island, more of a scrappy, hustling,

-been the hoops superstar, for perennial power St. Peter-Marian of
+1-AA.
+Kathleen had been the hoops superstar, for perennial power

-Worcester, Mass. before twice serving as Columbia's Academic All-Ivy
+St. Peter-Marian of Worcester, Mass. before twice serving as

 On

-That cruel fact has changed his perspective, on the court and off,
+wheelchair.
+That cruel fact has changed his perspective, on the

 When